How To Move Heavy Furniture By Yourself: 19 Ways to DIY

 Moving Heavy Furniture Down Stairs

-11. Protect Your Furniture & Home with Blankets and Plastic
+11. Protect Your Furniture and Home with Blankets and Plastic

-When you're traveling or moving, protecting your most valuable possessions is extremely important and it's wise to hand-carry certain items.
+When you're traveling or moving, protecting your most valuable possessions is extremely important.
 Hand-carrying valuable items means they stay with you at all times, reducing the risk of theft, loss, or damage that can occur with checked luggage or shipped goods.
 Whether it's expensive jewelry, family heirlooms, or sensitive documents, keeping these items on your person helps you maintain control over their security.
-You'll be able to monitor these items throughout your travels, giving you peace of mind.

 Read more: Average Cost to Move a 3-Bedroom House

-13. When to Consider Hiring Professional Heavy Furniture Movers?
+19. When to Consider Hiring Professional Heavy Furniture Movers

 Professionals are equipped to handle large, bulky items with care and expertise, ensuring nothing gets damaged—including your back!
 If you're dealing with particularly heavy pieces, if you have to navigate narrow passageways, if you own valuable or antique furniture that requires special handling, or if you simply lack the necessary equipment and manpower, get some extra help.
-Professional heavy furniture lifters and sliders have the training and tools to move heavy furniture efficiently.
+Professional movers have the training and tools to move heavy furniture efficiently.
 Hiring professionals is the best way to move furniture easily.
-Whether you’re looking for help with a local move or need Cross Country Movers, the experts at Stewart Moving & Storage can help you create a moving plan that meets your needs.
+Whether you’re looking for help with a local move or need cross-country movers, the experts at Stewart Moving & Storage can help you create a moving plan that meets your needs.

 Read more: How to choose the best moving company